Private Snafu

-Private Snafu is the title character of a series of black-and-white American instructional adult animated shorts, ironic and humorous in tone, that were produced between 1943 and 1945 during World War II.
+Private Snafu is the title character of a series of black-and-white American instructional adult animated shorts, ironic and humorous in tone, that were produced between 1943 and 1945 during World War II, and voiced by Mel Blanc.
 The films were designed to instruct service personnel about security, proper sanitation habits, booby traps and other military subjects, and to improve troop morale.
 Primarily, they demonstrate the negative consequences of doing things wrong.
-The main character's name is a play on the military slang acronym SNAFU, "Situation Normal: All Fucked Up".
-The cleaned-up version of that phrase, usually used on radio and in print, was "Situation Normal: All Fouled Up".

-The series was directed by Chuck Jones and other prominent Hollywood animators, and the voice of Private Snafu was performed by Mel Blanc.
+The main character's name is a play on the military slang acronym SNAFU, "Situation Normal: All Fucked Up" (often minced as "All Fouled Up").
+The series was directed by Chuck Jones and other prominent Hollywood animators.

 Background

-The character was created by director Frank Capra, chairman of the U.S. Army Air Force First Motion Picture Unit, and most were written by Theodor "Dr. Seuss" Geisel, Philip D. Eastman, and Munro Leaf.
-Although the United States Army gave Walt Disney the first crack at creating the cartoons, Leon Schlesinger of the Warner Bros. animation studio underbid Disney by two-thirds and won the contract.
-Disney had also demanded exclusive ownership of the character, and merchandising rights.
-The cartoons thus represented a multi-talent collaboration by some of America's best in their respective fields, a common occurrence in the war effort.
+The character was created by director Frank Capra, chairman of the U.S. Army Air Force First Motion Picture Unit, and most shorts were written by Theodor "Dr. Seuss" Geisel, Philip D. Eastman, and Munro Leaf.
+Although the United States Army gave Walt Disney the first crack at creating the cartoons, Leon Schlesinger of Warner Bros.
+Cartoons underbid Disney by two-thirds and won the contract.
+Disney had also demanded exclusive ownership of the character and merchandising rights.
+Snafu was designed by Art Heinemann, the same man who would soon redesign Woody Woodpecker.

-The goal was to help enlisted men with weak literacy skills learn through animated cartoons (and also supplementary comic books).
+The goal was to help enlisted men with weak literacy skills to learn through animated cartoons (and also supplementary comic books).
 They featured simple language, racy illustrations, mild profanity, and subtle moralizing.
 Private Snafu did (almost) everything wrong, so that his negative example taught basic lessons about secrecy, disease prevention, and proper military protocols.

 Private Snafu cartoons were a military secret—for the armed forces only.
 Surveys to ascertain the soldiers' film favorites showed that the Snafu cartoons usually rated highest or second highest.
 Each cartoon was produced in six weeks.
 The shorts were classified government documents.
 Martha Sigall, employed at the ink and paint department, recalled the government security measures imposed on the staff working on them.
-They had to be fingerprinted and given FBI security clearances.
-They also had to wear identification badges at work.
+They had to be fingerprinted and given FBI security clearances; they also had to wear identification badges at work.
 Workers at the ink and paint department were given only ten cels at a time in an effort to prevent them from figuring out the story content.

 The name "Private Snafu" comes from the unofficial military acronym SNAFU ("Situation Normal: All Fucked Up"), with the opening narrator in the first cartoon merely hinting at its usual meaning as "Situation Normal, ...
 All Fouled Up!"